mjrizing/mjrizing/README.md

 # 👶Junior Web Developer🐳<center>
 I'm a Junior developer from Busan, Korea🇰🇷

-🌱 I’m learning Javascript and Vue🦀
+🌱 I’m learning about Javascript and Vue🦀
 💌 How to reach me: mjrizing0@gmail.com
-📄 Read about me from blog (in Korean): '#'
+📄 Read about me from portfolio site (in Japanese): 'https://mjrizing.github.io/portfolio/'